smile4maggie/anova_finance/README.md

 # ANova Finance Reimbursement Script
 This tool streamlines submitting purchase requests on Callink.
+Using the Reimbursement Submission Form response spreadsheet, it retrieves ALL Stage 0 purchase requests and puts them all in Stage 1 on Callink.
+It then updates the spreadsheet so it goes to Stage 1.

 ## Prerequisites